jhosoume/GoL/README.md

 > Assigment for a Computer Science Class

 This repo contains:
-1. Two diffente implementations for the Game of Life: Template Method and Strategy
+1. Two different implementations for the Game of Life: Template Method and Strategy
 2. A third implementation using dependency injection and memento

 ## Table of Contents